 One after another, within a few days, massive injections of public sector funding have been pumped into the economy to prop up businesses.
 The ECB has now announced a QE injection of 750 billion euro.
 Macron announced a total of 345 billion euro to be injected into the French economy.
 Johnson, a week after the budget announcements, has injected another £330 billion into the British economy.
 Even Trump is considering using “helicopter” monetary methods and will simply give money to consumers to try and keep purchasing power up.
 Trump is apparently considering putting US$2,000 into the bank account of every American!
 A step that the Hong Kong government has already taken.

 Low interest rates have been slashed in a desperate attempt to try and maintain some economic activity – in Britain to 0.1% – the lowest level in history!
 Already, prior to this crisis, some interest rates were effectively negative.

-The Italian government nationalised the country’s main airline and the Spanish government nationalised private health care.
-Macron has been compelled to say he is ready to nationalise stricken French companies.
-In Germany, the Christian Democrat economic minister has spoken of the possibility of nationalisation, while warning that “the principles of free market economy should not be forgotten”.
+The Italian government nationalized the country’s main airline and the Spanish government nationalized private health care.
+Macron has been compelled to say he is ready to nationalize stricken French companies.
+In Germany, the Christian Democrat economic minister has spoken of the possibility of nationalization, while warning that “the principles of free market economy should not be forgotten”.
 Even Johnson in Britain was compelled to approach manufacturers and “appeal” to them to change production to produce ventilators for hospitals.

 How successful they will be in avoiding a depression or deep recession remains unclear at this stage.
 In the last week they have shown they are prepared to mortgage the future to try and avoid a depression and collapse if possible for fear of the economic, social and political consequences which would follow.
 As the crisis unfolds globally it is certain to have an even more devastating effect in Asia, Africa and Latin America.